The Complete Guide to Driving in Mérida

 Narrow, neighborhood streets typically don’t have any type of lane indicators.
 On some, you may find faded yellow crosswalk lines with a white line indicating where you should stop at a red light.
 Don’t take for granted that you’ll see visible lines on larger streets either.
 The Paseo de Montejo or even the Periferico loop that encompasses the city both have faded lane marking making it hard to see the actual lane boundaries.

-#19 Rules for Glorietas (roundabouts) are confusing
+#19 Rules for Glorietas (roundabouts) are confusing when driving in Mérida

 The lovely center of these round islands typically showcases memorial statuary or monuments.
 But these can be a huge distraction.
 Fair warning, you must be calm and careful on these anxiety-causing circles.
 Yes, there are rules.
 However, I’ve yet to determine the hard and fast rules for actually using the lanes, which ones to use if you need to go all the way around or if you are making just a quick right turn.
 You’ll also find traffic lights and odd-off circle lanes.